1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
+Or search similar grants →According to the current listing, eligibility includes: Eligible applicants: Others (see text field entitled Additional Information on Eligibility for clarification).
 This is a notice of intent and no applications are being accepted at this time.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is January 1, 2099.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Notice of Intent on Upcoming 2020 TIP Office Funding Opportunity are due January 1, 2099.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Past winners and funding trends for this program